|Title:||Assistant Coach - Defensive Line|

 |Recruits:||Recruiting Areas: Arkansas, New Mexico, Oklahoma, Texas|

-Michael Horan enters his seventh season as an assistant coach for Harvard football in 2015.
-Horan is in his fourth season in the top position with the defensive line after serving for three years as assistant defensive line coach.
+Michael Horan enters his 11th season as an assistant coach for Harvard football in 2019.
+Horan is in his eighth season in the top position with the defensive line after serving for three years as assistant defensive line coach.